GeekFunkLabs/fluidpatcher/patcher/README.md

 **load_bank**(_bankfile='', raw=''_)

 Load a bank from a file or from raw yaml text.
-If successful, reset the synth, apply bank-level settings, and load all necessary soundfonts.
+If successful, reset the synth, load all necessary soundfonts, and apply initial settings.
 Returns the full text of the file that was loaded.
-If called with no arguments, resets the synth with the bank currently in memory.
+If called with no arguments, resets the synth with the currently-loaded bank.
 - Parameters:
   - _bankfile_: bank file to load
   - _raw_: raw yaml string to parse as current bank